The Order of Christ Sophia: Tree of Life

 OCS considers the Bible to be their primary source of teachings and the basis for their practice; however they use two other texts regularly.
 The Tree of Life books are a series of texts used in weekly classes.
 The Tree of Life was originally compiled and written by Father Paul Blighton and was published in San Francisco.
 The OCS has updated and revised the lessons from those original forms and uses them as a basis for the cosmology and metaphysical teachings they offer.
 The text is primarily concerned with the nature of human beings in relationship to God and the cosmos.

-Poem of the Man God
+The Poem of the Man-God

-Poem of the Man God is a series of five books based on Roman Catholic themes written by Maria Valtorta, an Italian nun, in the 1940s.
+The Poem of the Man-God is a series of five books based on Roman Catholic themes written by Maria Valtorta, an Italian nun, in the 1940s.
 She claimed to have received direct revelations from Christ and Mother Mary about the events and teachings of their time.
 Each book is over 500 pages long and claims to enumerate the travels, teachings, and activities of Jesus Christ, his Mother Mary, his apostles, and the holy men and women who followed Jesus.
 OCS reads from this text at communion services and encourages its members to read the texts as well.
 OCS members believe this text to have some flaws but still be a mostly valuable revelation of Jesus and Mary for its comprehensive elucidation of their lives.